Quick. Name three things toddlers hate:

 Your inner critic is a part of you.
 A noisy, messy part of you.
 But an integral part.

-Just like you might with a tantrummy toddler*, imagine getting down to eye level with your inner critic, taking a deeeeeeep breath (or three) and calmly, patiently and with curiosity ask what she REALLY wants.
-What she’s here to tell you.
+Just like you might with a tantrummy toddler*, imagine getting down to eye level with your inner critic, taking a deeeeeeep breath (or three) and calmly, patiently and with curiosity ask what they REALLY want.
+What they’re here to tell you.
 And then listen.
 Listen deeply.
 Listen for the fear.

 Most often, I think you’ll hear: